theoladune/AIVC-Seminar/text/script.md

 ---

 It copies the areas of the prediction that are well predicted enough and don't require a correction to be sent.
+As such, skip mode does not require any bit to be transmitted.

 ---

-These areas are selected by the motion network.
+These areas are selected automatically by the motion network.

+---

+The presence of skip mode as an additional coding mode allows to better adapt to the content to be transmitted.
+This results in a rate reduction of around 10%.

 # Skip mode - visual example